 Choosing an accredited program is very important when deciding between education programs.

-Accreditation and Industry Alignment
+Accreditation and industry alignment

 Accreditation is defined as “the process of formal evaluation of an educational program, institution, or system against defined standards by an external body for the purposes of quality assurance and enhancement.”
 Certifications can also enhance your career prospects and credibility.